phil-bergmann/2016_DLRW_Bergmann/latent/README.txt

 Depends on content of ../data and the whole content of this folder

+Problem 20:
+pca.py

+Problem 21:
+plot_pca.py
+Run to plot the scatterplots for both MNIST and CIFAR-10.

 Problem 22+23:
 autoencoder.py
 Implementation of a autoencoder class.
 Optimizers included are gradient descent and rmsprop.
 For a example how to run